LuisErhardt/MD-GAN-Privacy/README.md

-# Attacks and Defenses for Free-Riders in Multi-Discriminator GAN
+# Defending Against Free-Riders Attacks in Distirbuted Generative Adversarial Networks

-This repo is the testbed for paper ***Attacks and Defenses for Free-Riders in Multi-Discriminator GAN***.
-The demo shown here is the DFG+ defense on CIFAR10.
+This repo is the testbed for paper ***Defending Against Free-Riders Attacks in Distirbuted Generative Adversarial Networks***.
+The demo shown here is the DFG defense on CIFAR10.
 The code contains three parts: `Server`, `BenignClient` and `Attacker`.
 The server is the generator.
 The `BenignClient` and `Attacker` are the discriminators (or free-riders).
 The testbed is a distributed framework realised on Pytorch RPC.
 The generator and discriminator can be placed on different computers, as long as they can communicate via internet.
-I will first introduce how to train the DSG+ algorithm (using CIFAR10 dataset as a demo).
+I will first introduce how to train the DFG algorithm (using CIFAR10 dataset as a demo).
 Then explain how to evaluate the results (i.e., Frechet Inception Distance (FID)) in the same way as we showed in the paper.

 ## Training process